Class GridGeometry

 • upsample

-public GridGeometry upsample(int... periods)
+public GridGeometry upsample(long... periods)

-Creates a new grid geometry upsampled by the given amount of cells along each grid dimensions.
+Creates a new grid geometry upsampled by the given number of cells along each grid dimensions.
 This method multiplies low and high coordinates by the given periods, then scales the grid to CRS transform for compensating the grid change.
 The grid geometry envelope is preserved after upsampling.

 Number of arguments